Posted

 Jesus: The Ultimate Lamb

 In the Old Testament, the lamb sacrificed and eaten had to be “without blemish.”
-During the Passover meal, Jesus, the holy and unblemished Lamb of God, took the bread, broke it, and said:
+During the Passover meal, Jesus, the holy and unblemished Son of God, took the bread, broke it, and said:

 “Take, eat; this is My body.” — Mark 14:22